freym827/mymap/README.md

 This map was developed for use in our final group project, a moving app called Muber.
 Muber and this map are under continual development.

+A stripped down version of Muber can be seen here https://serene-depths-38454.herokuapp.com/ .
+Here, you can see this map used to search locations, store routes in a database, pass the routes to a 'driver side' app, and search for and display them there.